A low order divergence-free H(div)-conforming finite element method for Stokes flows: Introduction

 The rest of the paper is organized as follows. \Cref{sec:2} is devoted to describing the model and its discretizations.
-In \Cref{sec:3}, we analyze the LBB stability, consistency and error estimates. \Cref{sec:4} is devoted to discussing a diagonal perturbation strategy to obtain a ${\bm P_{1}^{c}}-P0$ finite element scheme.
+In \Cref{sec:3}, we analyze the LBB stability, consistency and error estimates.
 Some numerical studies are shown in \Cref{sec:5}.
-Finally we do a conclusion in \Cref{sec:6}.
+Finally we do some conclusions in \Cref{sec:6}.